The day(s) Michael Jordan Shut Up Jerry Stackhouse & Vernon Maxwell | 48pts in 3 quarters

 Let’s go back to the summer of 1995 in North Carolina where UNC alum face off against each other every year.
 Michael Jordan was coming off of his 1st year back in the league that ended with him turning the ball over to Nick Anderson and an early playoff exit to the Orlando Magic – the last team to beat a Jordan/Bulls team.
 Jerry Stackhouse was coming off his spectacular sophomore season and was ready to challenge MJ for the title of most electrifying UNC shooting guard in the NBA.
-His first challenges came that summer in at the Tarheel warmup sessions where Stack supposedly did more than hold his own against the Goat.
+His first challenges came that summer at a Tarheel warm up session where Stack supposedly did more than hold his own against the Goat.
 So much so that he even let the media know about how he was able to beat Jordan 1-on-1.

 MJ never said anything in the media about Stackhouse’s comments and he didn’t respond to Stack’s teammate Vernon Maxwell who made a lot of comments to the media about not caring about MJ’s return, but when the now famous 72-10 Bulls faced off against Stackhouse and his lottery bound 76ers, MJ let his actions do all the talking.